SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Dataset Details

 \subsection{Syntable-Sim Versus Other Cluttered Tabletop Datasets}

-We compare our SynTable-Sim dataset with several other cluttered tabletop datasets from previous works in Table \ref{comparing_different_datasets}.
-Our tabletop dataset is the only one providing all annotations related to amodal instance segmentation.
-Our dataset also has the most extensive variety of objects, the highest number of occlusion instances, and the second highest average occlusion rate.
+We compare our SynTable-Sim dataset with several existing cluttered tabletop datasets in Table \ref{comparing_different_datasets}.
+Our tabletop dataset is the only one that provides complete annotations for all aspects of amodal instance segmentation.
+Furthermore, our dataset contains the most extensive variety of objects, the highest number of occlusion instances, and the second highest average occlusion rate — critical factors that significantly enhance the complexity and realism of training scenarios.
 These characteristics make our dataset very challenging for amodal instance segmentation tasks.

+Additionally, SynTable-Sim exhibits a significantly higher proportion of heavily occluded objects in its training set compared to UOAIS-Sim, aligning more closely with the OSD-Amodal dataset, as shown in Figure \ref{histogram_occlusion_rate} in the supplementary materials.
+This high occlusion density ensures that models trained on our dataset generalize better to real-world cluttered environments.
+Moreover, the weakly connected component size, which quantifies the number of mutually overlapped regions per OODG and serves as a metric for scene complexity \cite{lee2022instaorder}, is consistently larger in SynTable-Sim compared to UOAIS-Sim (Figure \ref{histogram_number_of_regions_per_connected_component} in the supplementary materials).
+This indicates that our dataset presents significantly more intricate occlusion patterns, enabling amodal segmentation models to learn more robust occlusion reasoning capabilities.